ajhswan/parent/README.md

 ### git submodule update --init --recursive
 #### ** Note:

+## When updating submodule already in project:
+### run git submodule update --remote

 ## questions to ask
 - do you need to run git submodule update --init --recursive inside parent submodule or can you run in root of projects
 - git submodules update --remote only gets updates from submodules not the root of project?
+- when running git submodule update --remote (ie git fetch > git merge) in root I can see change in project as (new commit) do I need to merge or not?

 ## remove submodule
 To remove a submodule you need to: